SABER-labs/SABER/README.md

 * An Mixnet based variant of QuartzNet by NVIDIA
 * RAdam optimizer to offset warmup used by SpecAugment
-* SpecAugment and SpecSparkle a cutout inspired variant as Data Augmentations whose parameters linearly increase in a curriculum based approach
+* Data Augmentions used are SpecAugment, SpecSparkle a cutout inspired variant and SpecBlur (a novel approach).
+Augmentation parameters linearly increase in a curriculum based approach.
 * Aggregated Cross Entropy loss instead of CTC loss for easier training
 * Unsupervised Data Augmentation as means for Semi-Supervised Learning